 Taken from the 2019 Census Estimates, Houston had an population of 3,400 people.
 This is a decrease of 6.16% since the 2010 Census (or a decrease of 16.65% since the 2000 Census).

-At the time of the 2010 Census, Houston had a population of 3,623 people (or 20.77% of the total population of Chickasaw County).
+At the time of the 2010 Census, Houston had a population of 3,623 people (which is 20.77% of the total population of Chickasaw County).
 This makes Houston the county's most populous community.

 The population of Houston represents 0.12% of the population of Mississippi (which has 2,967,297 people), making it the state's 74th most populous community.